bryanwyk/data-structures-algorithms/README.md

             * Worst case: O(Depth) if balanced, O(N) if unbalanced.

 ### Heap
+> Note: JavaScript does not have an in-built heap implementation in comparison to Python which has the heapq library, and so it must be implemented with an array. (https://dandkim.com/js-heap-implementation/)
 #### Characteristics
-* Is a binary tree that is
+* Is a binary tree that is:
     * Complete: all levels but the last are full, and the last level is filled from the left.
     * Heap-ordered: explained below.
 * Can either be a max-heap (where greater numbers are higher priority and it uses getMax), or a min-heap (where lower numbers are a higher priority and it uses getMin).